 I have been working on various projects in the shop recently.

-Since I am retired, I basically work on whatever I fancy to do on that particular that day.
+Since I am retired, I basically work on whatever I fancy to do on that particular day.

 I have several projects to share today.